 Have you ever wondered what happens to the money raised during Great Rivers United Way’s annual campaign?
-Being a Community Investment Volunteer is a great opportunity to help decide how the funds raised will be spent on programs in our six-county service region.
+Being a Community Investment Volunteer is a great opportunity to help decide which programs in our seven-county service region receive funding.

 Being a Community Investment Volunteer means:

-- Reviewing and scoring Partner Programs program applications submitted by Partner Agencies
+- Reviewing and scoring the applications submitted by Partner Agencies

 - Making important decisions on investing donated funds

-As a Community Investment Volunteer, you will give approximately 10-13 hours of service to the community between the beginning of December and mid-January:
+As a Community Investment Volunteer, you will give approximately 11-14 hours of service to the community in December and January:

-- 1 hour of training on how to review grant applications online
+- 1.5 hour virtual training on how to review grant applications

 - 7-10 hours of reviewing and scoring applications online on your own time